Calcifer777/C-11-Primer-Notes/System Programming in C.md

 Use `"x"` to force the function to fail if the file already exist, instead of overwriting it.

 Returns NULL if the file does not exist.

-### `fclose`

-Closes the file associated with the stream and disassociates it.
-Returns `0` if the stream is successfully closed.

-All internal buffers associated with the stream are disassociated from it and flushed: the content of any unwritten output buffer is written and the content of any unread input buffer is discarded.

-Even if the call fails, the stream passed as parameter will no longer be associated with the file nor its buffers.

 ### `rename`